Kobedi/neworderfulfilment/README.md

 This is a project struture for the new microservice that will house the current confirmDelivery function and the new functionality.
 The new functionality will be the showElectable and transferOrder to an existing SpeedOrder customer.

-1. You have to run the mvn compile to create the necessary java classes spawned
-2. from the speedorder.xsd
-3. Then you can create the maven executable $mvn clean install.
 ### Relevant articles: